Glossary

 Arbitrage — the gateway’s strategy of routing each request to the cheapest healthy provider that can serve the requested model class.

 BYOK — Bring Your Own Keys.
-The tenant connects their own provider account; CloakAPI proxies requests using the tenant’s credentials, never seeing the upstream key in plaintext.
+The tenant connects their own provider account; CloakAPI stores the upstream key encrypted and decrypts it in-memory only for the duration of a single request.

 Capability — a fine-grained model allowlist scope (e.g.